ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 This whole post will be a story how this application was designed, how it was written and what problems did I faced during the development.
 I will try to explain each architecture decision, from the beginning and to the end of the project.

-To intrigue, The final result will look like this:
+To intrigue, The final result look like following:
 ![](assets/images/egg-project/conveyor.gif){: .center-image }

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> How to track eggs ?